Cherzyz/cherzyz/README.md

-. .Im really hard to talk to and im uncomfortable person to have around but i love cuds, keep in mind that im a minor so just dont be weird.
+. .i dont bite i need friends i can be really shy at first but im trying ok, keep in mind that im a minor so just dont be weird.
 Im mostly offtab dont mind it u can still cuddle but if u want to talk just whisper, cuddles enc